Emma Nedov: Junior

-Senior career
+Senior

 2012–2013

 Nedov became age-eligible for senior elite in 2012, but she missed the season due to injury.
 She returned at the 2013 National Championships and won the gold medal on balance beam.
 She made her senior international debut at the 2013 Dityatin Cup in St. Petersburg where she won the silver on balance beam behind Ekaterina Kramarenko and finished seventh on floor exercise.

 2014

 Nedov began the 2014 season at the WOGA Classic where she finished ninth on balance beam.
 At the National Championships, Nedov won a silver on balance beam and finished fifth in the all-around and on vault.
 Nedov was selected to compete for Australia at the World Championships.
 In the qualification round, she scored a 14.266 on beam and was the first reserve for the final.
 The Australian team finished seventh in the team final, and Nedov contributed a 14.066 on beam.
 Nedov ended her season at the Élite Gym Massilia where she only competed beam, but she did not qualify for the event final.